 Our stories have been told, and they’re not unmoralistic, you know, being a maid is fantastic.
 You know, I have many family members that have fed many of their families on doing that job, but there are other stories that need to be told.
 And I think that the media is a venue and an avenue to educate and teach our next generation.
 And, sadly, right now the perception they have of Latinos in America are very specific to maid, landscape, pregnant teen.
 Mind you, I am playing pregnant but not a teen.

 I didn’t become an artist to be a millionaire.
 I didn’t become an actor to wear Louis Vuitton.
 I have to give this dress back when we’re done.
 I became an actor to change the way I grew up.
 The way I grew up, I never saw myself on screen.
 I have two older sisters.
 One’s an investment banker.
-The other one is an doctor, and I never saw us being played as investment bankers and actor.
+The other one is an doctor, and I never saw us being played as investment bankers.
 And I realized how limiting that was for me.
 I would look at the screen and think, ‘Well, there’s no way I can do it, because I’m not there.’
 And it’s like as soon as you follow your dreams, you give other people the allowance to follow theirs.